safety glasses, goggles, or face shields when you

 more than 90% of the time.
 An eye examination may be helpful in determining

 ultraviolet (UV) light can be prevented by wearing

 sunglasses that block ultraviolet (UV) rays and by wearing broad-brimmed hats.

-Be aware that the eye can be injured from sun glare while boating, sunbathing,
+Be aware that the eye can be injured from sun glare during boating, sunbathing,

 or skiing.
 Use eye protection while you are under tanning lamps or using